 Introduction

-Having challenged his readers to live differently in the world, 1:13-2:3, Peter goes on to speak of the privileges that belong to the members of God's new community, 2:4-10.
+Having challenged his readers to live differently in the world, 1:13-2:3, Peter now goes on to speak of the privileges that belong to the members of God's new community.
 When a person responds to the gospel they become members of this new community, the church (a "spiritual house").
 In this "house" the members function as a "priesthood" in service to God.
-Christ is the unifying centre of this new community and those who share with him are blessed, but those who reject him face judgement.
-Those who accept Christ become part of this new community, they enjoy God's mercy and are privileged to shed the light of His grace to the ends of the universe.
+Christ is the unifying center of this new community and those who share with him are blessed, but those who reject him face judgement.
+Those who accept Christ become part of God's new community, they enjoy his mercy and are privileged to shed the light of his grace to the ends of the universe.

 The passage

-v4, 5.
-Although Peter uses Old Testament language here, he is describing, in very simple terms, the "narrow way" - the call of Jesus to "follow me".
-First, a person must "come" to Jesus.
-Second, they are then incorporated into the fellowship of believers - a community, a "spiritual house" (temple imagery).
-They are incorporated into the heavenly assembly gathered in the presence of God, eternally secure before him.
-Third, they are appointed priests to serve before the throne of God, "offering spiritual sacrifices acceptable to God through Jesus Christ."
+v4-5.
+Although Peter uses Old Testament language here, he is describing, in very simple terms, the "narrow way" - the call to follow God's stone of destiny, Jesus.
+When a person comes to Jesus they are incorporated into the fellowship of believers - a community, a "spiritual house", a heavenly assembly gathered in the presence of God and eternally secure before him.
+In this assembly believers function as priests in service to God, "offering spiritual sacrifices acceptable through Jesus Christ."
 Peter does not define this service, but "faith expressing itself through love" is probably the sum of it.
-The rest of Peter's letter fleshes out this service acceptable to God.
+The rest of Peter's letter fleshes out this service, a service which is acceptable to God.

 v6-8.
-Peter quotes three passages from the Old Testament to support the point he has just made, Isaiah 28:16, Psalm 118:22, Isaiah 8:14.
+Peter quotes three passages from the Old Testament to support the point he has just made: Isaiah 28:16, Psalm 118:22, Isaiah 8:14.
 One of the titles for the Messiah is "the Stone".
 Christ is the chief cornerstone of God's new building - the new Israel, the Temple, Jerusalem, the people of God.
 Those who link themselves to Christ, who "come" to Christ, who "trust in him, will never be put to shame."
-They will become "living stone", sharing in the life and the glory of the "precious cornerstone".
-For those who reject Christ, the stone will cause them to stumble and it will inevitably crush them.
-Those who reject the "message" (the word, gospel, and thus, Jesus) were "destined" (ordained by God) to do so, v8.
-The inevitable consequence of Israel's rebellion against God is judgement.
-This is not a predestined damnation of individuals, but rather judgment upon Israel.
+They will become a "living stone", sharing in the life and glory of the "precious cornerstone".
+For those who reject Christ, the stone will cause them to stumble and inevitably crush them.
+Those who reject the gospel align themselves with apostate Israel, a people destined to destruction.
+This is not a predestined damnation of individuals, but rather the predestined damnation of those who stand outside God's community of grace.
 For the individual, those who "come" are saved, while those who "reject" are damned.
-This is so for Jews as well as Gentiles.

 v9.
-The new community, in union with the "precious cornerstone" (Jesus who is the true Israel, the remnant), consists of the true children of Abraham; the children of faith, both Jew and Gentile.
-As such, they bear the glorious titles that belong to God's people.
-As the people of God, we are called on to reflect the character of God in our Christian community.
-We are to be a "light unto the Gentiles"; we are to display the mercy of God.
-This is the same idea as "offering spiritual sacrifices", v5.
-In simple terms, we are to be what we already are in Christ.
+The new community, in union with the "precious cornerstone", the true Israel, the remnant people of God, consists of the true children of Abraham, the children of faith.
+As such, believers bear the glorious nature and function of God's special people; a royal residence, a priestly community, a holy people.
+As God's special people, we are called on to be a "light unto the Gentiles", to proclaim the wonderful mercy of God realized in the person of Jesus Christ.

 A light to the world